Edit in GitHubLog an issue

 Q: Why are there two different runtime environments?

 A: Security and performance.
-The iframe runtime is sandboxed for security but has full browser capabilities.
+The iframe runtime is sandboxed for security but has standard Web APIs.
 The document sandbox has direct access to Adobe Express's document engine but limited Web APIs.

 Q: Can I use Document APIs directly from the iframe runtime?